 Fall in the Central New York region is a dream.
 With orange leaves, apple donuts, and hard cider, Syracuse and the surrounding towns are an autumn wonderland.
 Enjoy brunch at The Sherwood Inn before heading to Beak and Skiff for wine & cider tastings and apple picking.
 You can also make a stop by the 1911 distillery down the street to try some of their apple liquors.

 Stop Four: Finger Lake Region

 I’m going to let you in on a badly kept secret.
 I love wine.
 The thought of good wine is what gets me out of bed in the morning.
 It’s beautiful, complex, and mature - well-made wine is like the husband you’ve always wanted.
-New York wine is your college boyfriend who couldn’t get his shit together, but hey, everyone has to start somewhere.
+Unfortunately, New York wine is like your college boyfriend who couldn’t get his shit together, but hey, everyone has to start somewhere.

 Although New York wine isn’t for everyone, myself included, doing a wine tour in the Finger Lake Region is a must do on any Upstate road trip.
 There are a variety of different options between Ithaca, Seneca, Keuka, and Cayuga, each with a great food scene.
-To learn more about restaurants in the Finger Lake Region, check out Kristy Wenz’s blog on the 16 Best Restaurants in the Finger Lakes Region.
-If you have an extra day here, stop by Watkins Glen to climb the gorge trail.
+To learn more about restaurants in the Finger Lakes, check out Kristy Wenz’s blog on the 16 Best Restaurants in the Finger Lakes Region.
+If you have an extra day here, stop by Watkins Glen to climb the breathtaking gorge trail.

 Stop Five: Buffalo and Niagara Falls

-Last on your list, catch a Buffalo Bills game at the New Era Field, complete with an afternoon tailgating with the locals and fans.
+Last on your list, catch a Buffalo Bills game at the New Era Field, complete with an afternoon spent tailgating with the locals and fans.
 Can’t get tickets to the game?
 Stop by 716 Food and Sport for their Buffalo Bills Game Day events every Sunday during football season.